-This item is displayed when both the version of PFM - RM for Platform and the version of the prerequisite program (PFM - Manager or PFM - Base) in the same device as PFM - RM for Platform are 10-50 or later.
+This item is displayed when both the version of PFM - RM for Platform and the version of the prerequisite program (PFM - Manager or PFM - Base) in the same machine as PFM - RM for Platform are 10-50 or later.

-If you are using common account information, the values of User and Private\Key\File are the respective values that are specified in User and Private Key File in common account information (ssh).
+If you are using common account information, the values of User and Private_Key_File are the respective values that are specified in User and Private_Key_File in common account information (ssh).